Why be a PA?

 What is a PA?

-A physician assistant is a licensed health care professional who practices medicine with the supervision of a physician.
+A PA is a licensed health care professional who practices medicine with the supervision of a physician.
 A PA provides a broad range of health care services that were traditionally performed by a doctor, and often spends extra time counseling patients on ways to stay healthy.
 PAs perform physical exams, diagnose illnesses, develop and carry out treatment plans, order and interpret diagnostic tests, suture wounds, assist in surgery, provide preventive health counseling and write prescriptions.

 Where Can a PA Work?

 PAs are employed in every state in the country and several overseas locations, with the majority practicing in primary care medicine, such as family medicine, internal medicine and pediatrics.
 Approximately one third of all PAs work in solo or group practice settings, and another third work in hospitals.
 PAs can be found practicing in communities of any size, and are sometimes the primary source of health care for rural populations.

 In 2014 the mean annual income for PAs was $97,280 and the U.S. Bureau of Labor Statistics projects a growth in PA employment by 38 percent between 2012 and 2022.

 The AAPA web site supplies facts at a glance concerning the current state of the PA profession.